elixir-search/searchex-website/_posts/2016-12-28-hello-world.md

 ## Technical Potential

-Initially this project was intended to be a throw-away for learning GenStage and Flow.

-Full-text search can really benefit from concurrent processing.
+Full-text search really benefits from concurrent processing.
 Elixir is the best platform I've seen for concurrent, fault-tolerant apps.
 And there's been recent Elixir developments that are ideally suited for distributed search.
 [GenStage](http://elixir-lang.org/blog/2016/07/14/announcing-genstage) /